-The company did not remunerate any directors directly during the year (2020 finil).
+The company did not remunerate any directors directly during the year (2021: £nil).
 The directors of LiveWest Treasury PLC were employed and remunerated by LiveWest Homes Limited.
-Costs of £31,688 (20120 figure charged to their services to Livewest Treasury PLC were charged to the company as an administration fee.
+Costs of £31,688 (2021: £31,688) attributable to their services to Livewest Treasury PLC were charged to the company as an administration fee.